octobercms/docs/backend-forms.md

 <a name="widget-fileupload"></a>
 ### File upload

-`fileupload` - renders a file uploader for images or regular files. **The field name must use an attachOne or attachMany relation.**
+`fileupload` - renders a file uploader for images or regular files.

     avatar:
         label: Avatar